JASMINETUFF/Good-Read-Me-Generator/README.md

   To install necessary dependencies, run the following command:

   ```
-  undefined
+  npm i
   ```

   ## Usage

-  undefined
+  Makes life easy as pie!

   ## License

-  This project is licensed under the undefined license.
+  This project is licensed under the MIT license.

   ## Contributing

-  undefined
+  no contributions were made to this repo

   ## Tests

   To run tests, run the following command:

   ```
-  undefined
+  npm test
   ```

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at undefined.
-You can find more of my work at [undefined](https://github.com/undefined/).
+  If you have any questions about the repo, open an issue or contact me directly at JRSMXDEV@GMAIL.COM	.
+You can find more of my work at [Jasmine Tuff](https://github.com/Jasmine Tuff/).